 Perhaps because it is easy to measure objectively, the resumption of menses is often taken to be a marker of “health” and “recovery.”
 It is a common goal in treatment for patients to reach a “menstruating weight.”[Conversely, not losing one’s menstrual cycle is often perceived by the patient that they are not “sick enough.”
 Their eating disorder is not legitimate because clearly they are eating enough for their menstrual cycle to continue, and thus they should “snap out of it” or they “don’t deserve treatment,” which is of course not true.]

 I often run into questions online with individuals in recovery who are weight restored and eating well, but still not getting their periods.
 They are wondering what is going?
 Should they eat more?
 Do they need to gain more weight?
 While such questions are unlikely to be answered (correctly) online, it did make me want to explore the topic further.
 I began to wonder,

-what predicts the resumption on menses (ROM) during recovery from anorexia nervosa?
+What predicts the resumption of menses (ROM) during recovery from anorexia nervosa?

 I found a relevant paper published 15 years ago that I am going to cover in this post.
 Although there have been some other papers since, few of them studied anorexia nervosa patients specifically, at least as far as I could find, and some were unavailable to me.)

 Below is a simplified diagram of what normally happens, basically a lot of positive and negative feedback loops.
 Note that different hormones increase and decrease at various times during the menstrual cycle (for example, LH, or luteinizing hormone, peaks right before ovulation).